 Jammy heart drops

 This five-star rated recipe is pretty much a guaranteed hit for any chocolate fan.
-Let the children decorate these chocolate treats with poppa’s favourite sweets or nuts for a personal touch.
-There should be plenty to go round, so the kids will just have to hope that dad’s the sharing kind.
+Let the children decorate these chocolate treats with Dad’s favourite sweets or nuts for a personal touch.
+There should be plenty to go round, so the kids will just have to hope he’s the sharing kind.

 Dad's chocolate drop cakes

 Will you be making something special this Father's Day?
-Or have you tried one of our recipes?
 We'd love to hear how it went...